craigargh/cfg-python/plan.md

 Session 8:
 - PyCon Scholarships for under-represented groups
 - Do a presentation on next steps after the course (either at the start of the session, or before or after presentations)

+Session 4 homework ideas
+  - Filter of some sort
+  - Filter that
+  - Find recipes that contain a specific ingredient (list of dicts with a list inside)

 ----